 Service Trips give you the opportunity to serve where genuine need exists in another area of our country.
 You'll gain first-hand perspective of the rich cultural diversity of our country and its people while building relationships with fellow volunteers and people at the service site.
 Service trips open your eyes and expand your horizons, giving you a new perspective to bring home.

-Fall Diversity Immersion Trip: St. Louis – October 20-25th
+Fall Immersion Trip: Kansas City, MO – October 19-23rd

 Advisor: Isaiah Corbin